Richard Frederick Kay

 A second field project project in its early stages is the study of the fossil vertebrates of the Amazon Basin.
 The latter is a collaborative effort of biologists and geologists across schools at Duke (Nicholas School) and among six North American universities.
 My role is to direct the vertebrate paleontology component of this project in Brazil and Amazonian Peru.
 The hope is to recover primates from the Oligocene through Early Miocene.
 New material will shed light on the phylogenetic status of African Paleogene anthropoids, one of which may be the platyrrhine sister-taxon.
 Also, new remains of fossil primates will help to refine hypotheses about the origins of the modern families and subfamilies of platyrrhines, all of which trace back to an Early Miocene (17-21 Ma) common ancestor.
 Finally, new fossil primates may further constrain the time of entry of platyrrhines into South America.

-Gonzalez, WG, Kay, RF, and Kirk, EC.
-"Optic canal and orbit size-- implications for the origins of diurnality and visual acuity in primates."
-American Journal of Physical Anthropology Suppl 26 (1998): 87-.
+Kay, RF, and Kirk, EC.
+"Ostological evidence for the evolution of activity pattern and visual acuity in primates."
+American Journal of Physical Anthropology 113 (2000): 235-262.